The Downside of Imaginations

 The issues to be addressed ranged from the sublime to the ridiculous: from medication options to who drove carpool; from nutritional-management to kid-specific bedtimes; from private-vs-public school to laundry days.

-It’s a beautiful paradox: when you step away from the agreement/convincing path and start towards alignment, agreement tends to happen quite naturally.
+When you step away from the agreement/convincing path and start towards alignment, agreement tends to happen quite naturally.

 Managing a child with ADHD is much easier when parents work together as a team.
 Parents who are intentional about seeking & maintaining alignment – who are committed to getting & staying on the same page – are the ones who Enjoy the Ride.